This website requires JavaScript.

 TX8 is a fantasy console I created, inspired by old gaming systems like the SNES.
 I designed a custom instruction set and hardware specification, and wrote an emulator for it in C++.
 Currently, you can assemble and run tx8 assembly programs via the cli.
 In the future, I plan to add graphics, sound and music capabilities.

-This website serves as my portfolio and central source of information about me, and hosts my blog (at least it would if I actually wrote any posts lol).
-It is built using Gridsome, a vue.js framework for static websites.
+This website serves as my portfolio and central source of information about me, and hosts my blog (at least it contains the very few posts I wrote haha).
+It is built using SvelteKit.
 Learn more about it in the blog article by clicking on this box.

 Cocktail Coach is a web app me and my friends built for a hackathon in 48 hours.
 It is a collection of cocktail recipes recipes we sourced from a free database.
 It allows full text searching recipes, saving an ingredient list and filtering by it, drink recommendations and more.
 Check it out using the link on the GitHub page!